-Evidence increasingly indicates that professional investment managers can’t get returns better than index based funds.
+Evidence increasingly indicates that professional investment managers can’t get long run returns better than index based funds.
 As long as you diversify your holdings sufficiently, it doesn’t really matter which way the economic wind goes.
 Is Coke going to outsell Pepsi?
 Will Delta sell more seats than American?
 If you own all four of those companies, you just care that those airline seats are full and the travelers are drinking lots of soda.

 Of course, index funds don’t do so well when the economy in general is bad, but that brings us to the first point:

 Why buy stocks?

 You can’t really make much money off “safe” investments like government bonds and bank deposits.
 In fact, most of those safer investments fail to beat the inflation rate.

 Housing, on average, has outperformed inflation by about 1%.
 So it’s a decent investment – but stocks have performed at about 7% above inflation over that same 70 year time frame.
 So if you took the money you would’ve put toward an extra mortgage payment in to an index fund instead, you’d end up with more money!

 Warning: Past performance does not guarantee future results

 Things change and the past is no proof of what the future will be.
 That’s the risk that goes along with any sort of investment.
 It’s a large part of what justifies the returns, too.